Biblink02/WebSDR-Transceiver/README.md

 Currently, SATCOM focuses on SSB voice reception, which is the most common mode on the QO-100 narrowband transponder.
 However, the transponder also carries various digital modes like PSK31, FT8, RTTY, and even experimental modes like FreeDV.

 Adding demodulators for these modes would involve creating new GNU Radio flowgraphs with different demodulation chains.
-For PSK31, you'd need a phase-shift keying demodulator and a decoder to convert the symbols into text.
-For FT8, you'd integrate with existing decoding libraries that can extract callsigns and grid squares from the waterfall.
 This would give users a more complete view of transponder activity beyond just voice contacts.

 ### Wideband Transponder Support

 The Es'hail-2 satellite has a second transponder—the wideband transponder—that carries DVB-S and DVB-S2 digital television signals across an 8 MHz bandwidth.
 This transponder is used for amateur television (DATV), video streaming, and high-speed data experiments.

 Supporting the wideband transponder would be a significant extension.
 The receive chain would be similar (dish, LNB, downconversion), but instead of 250 kHz, you'd need to capture 8 MHz of spectrum.
-The PlutoSDR can handle this bandwidth, but the processing would be more demanding.
-Instead of SSB demodulation, you'd need DVB-S2 decoding, which typically requires specialized libraries or hardware decoders.
-The result would be the ability to receive and display amateur television transmissions—watching live video from other continents via satellite.
+The PlutoSDR can handle this bandwidth, but the processing would be more demanding.The result would be the ability to receive and display amateur television transmissions—watching live video from other continents via satellite.

 ### Implementing the Transmit Chain

-SATCOM is currently receive-only, but the ultimate amateur radio satellite experience includes both listening and transmitting.
-Adding a transmit capability would involve several major components:
+SATCOM is currently receive-only through the web interface, but the ultimate amateur radio satellite experience includes both listening and transmitting.

-**Hardware**: A 2.4 GHz transmit chain with sufficient power (typically 5-20 watts) and a high-gain antenna (helix or dish with feed).
-The PlutoSDR can generate TX signals, but you'd need a power amplifier to boost them to usable levels.
-A separate TX-capable SDR like the LimeSDR or a dedicated 2.4 GHz transceiver would also work.

-**Software**: GNU Radio flowgraphs for generating SSB modulation, frequency translation to 2.4 GHz, and interfacing with the TX hardware.
-You'd also need automatic gain control to prevent over-driving the transponder, which can cause interference to other users.

-**Licensing**: Transmitting on amateur radio satellites requires an amateur radio license.
-This would limit who could use the TX features, but it's a great motivation for students to get licensed.

-**Coordination**: The QO-100 transponder has operating guidelines to prevent interference.
-A TX-enabled SATCOM would need to integrate these rules—monitoring for existing signals before transmitting, limiting power levels, and perhaps requiring manual approval from an operator before allowing users to transmit.

-This would transform SATCOM from a monitoring system into a full satellite communication platform where students could not only listen but actually make contacts through space.

 ### Web-Based Waterfall Recording and Playback

 Adding the ability to record waterfall and audio sessions would create valuable learning resources.
 Students could capture interesting propagation events, record QSOs (contacts) for later analysis, or build a library of different signal types and modulations.

 Implementation would involve adding a recording backend that saves FFT data and audio streams to disk, along with timestamps and tuning information.
 A playback interface would let users scrub through recorded sessions, tune to different frequencies in the recording, and replay audio.
-This would be particularly useful for classroom demonstrations where an instructor could prepare specific examples ahead of time.

 ### Signal Analysis and Identification Tools